 BioReference's COVID-19 testing volume positively impacted our profitability during 2020-2021.
 Prior to 2020, we had incurred losses since our inception, and after achieving profitability for the years ended December 31, 2020 and 2021, we incurrent a net loss for the year ended December 31, 2022.
 We may not continue to generate substantial revenue from COVID-19 testing as vaccine use is adopted and infection rates decline, unless such decline is offset by significant revenue generation from our other income streams.
 We have historically generated only limited revenue from operations and we may not generate substantial revenue from the sale of proprietary pharmaceutical products or certain of our diagnostic products for some time, if at all.
 Other than NGENLA (Somatrogon), which has been approved in the EU, Japan, Canada and Australia, Rayaldee is our only pharmaceutical product that has been approved for marketing in the U.S. or elsewhere.
 We continue to incur substantial research and development and general and administrative expenses related to our operations including our pre-clinical development activities and clinical trials.
-We may continue to incur losses from our operations including our research activities and conduct development of, and seek regulatory approvals and clearances for, our product candidates, particularly if we are unable to generate or sustain profits and cash flow from sales of Rayaldee, NGENLA, or our operations at BioReference.
-If we are unable to generate or sustain profits and cash flow from sales of no not gain regulatory approval or clearance, or if our approved products and product candidates do not achieve market acceptance, we may not achieve profitability.
+We may continue to incur losses from our operations in the future and these losses could increase as we continue our research activities and conduct development of, and seek regulatory approvals and clearances for, our product candidates, particularly if we are unable to generate or sustain profits and cash flow from sales of Rayaldee, NGENLA, or our operations at BioReference.
+If we are unable to generate or sustain profits and cash flow from our operations, our product candidates fail in clinical trials or do not gain regulatory approval or clearance, or if our approved products and product candidates do not achieve market acceptance, we may not achieve profitability.
 In particular, if we are unable to successfully commercialize Rayaldee or NGENLA, we may never generate substantial revenues from Rayaldee or NGENLA.
 If we are unable to obtain FDA approval for Somatrogon (hGH-CTP) in the U.S., we will not be able to commercialize Somatrogon (hGH-CTP) in the U.S. and will therefore not generate revenues from NGENLA in the U.S. In addition, if we are required by the FDA to perform studies in addition to those we currently anticipate, our expenses will increase beyond current expectations and the timing of any potential product approval may be delayed.